Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/01_introduction.md

 - **Episode**: A sequence of states, actions, and rewards that ends in a terminal state .
 - **Reward** (R): Feedback from the environment.
 This tells the agent how good or bad its last action was in that state.
 - **Return**: The total accumulated reward from a state until the end of an episode, discounted by a factor γ.
 It is one sample of the different possiblities from MDP.
+- **Model:** Some RL algorithms use a model of the environment to predict the next state and reward given a state and action, some do not.
+Having a model is generally more sample efficient.
+A model, in terms of RL, is a function that predicts state transitions and rewards.
+The main upside to having a model is that it allows the agent to plan by thinking ahead, seeing what would happen for a range of possible choices, and explicitly deciding between its options.
 - **Value Function**: Predicts the expected future reward an agent can get from being in a particular state (V) or from taking a particular action in a particular state (Q).
 This helps the agent make long-term plans.
 RL agents which use these are called value-based agents.
     - **Q-value (Action-Value Function):** $Q(s, a)$ tells us the amount of reward we can expect starting from a specific state $s$ and picking a specific action $a$, and then following a particular policy thereafter.
 Finding the optimal q-value is the ultimate goal of RL.
     - **V-value (State-Value Function):** $V(s)$ tells us the amount of reward we can expect starting from a specific state $s$, and then following a particular policy thereafter.
 The optimal policy is found by selecting actions that have the highest Q-value for each state.